A short lesson on writing better marketing emails, more quickly and more delightfully.

 So why is it so damn difficult?

 They’re dull or they’re aggressive.
 They’re ineffective at worst and “lucky” at best.
-We don’t have structure and we don’t enjoy it.
+You don’t have structure for creating and writing and you don’t enjoy it.

-Every time we sit down to hammer out an email we spent an age thinking about what to write.
+Every time you sit down to hammer out an email you spent an age thinking about what to write.

-Then we put together a draft or eight that we’re not happy with.
+Then you put together a draft or eight that you’re not happy with.

-Then we say “I’ll come back to it tomorrow.”
+Then you say “I’ll come back to it tomorrow.”

-And when we DO come back to it tomorrow, we get frustrated with our lack of progress and end up sending out something that sucks and doesn’t work very well.
+And when you DO come back to it tomorrow, you get frustrated with your lack of progress and end up sending out something that sucks and doesn’t work very well.

-We’re not making the sales that we want, we’re not winning those affiliate contests.
-We can’t even get somebody to hit reply most of the time!
+You’re not making the sales that you want, you’re not winning those affiliate contests.
+You can’t even get somebody to hit reply most of the time!